 Please make sure to add email@example.com to your approved contacts list and check your spam folder for any emails you may have missed.

 Yes!
 There are many free online courses that our students take before the start of the program.
-If you are looking for a head start before the Urban Computing Skills Lab, we suggest taking a course on the following topics:
+If you are looking for a head start, we suggest taking a course on the following topics:

 - Intro to Data Analysis

 - Introduction to Inferential Statistics

 - UC Berkeley – Foundations of Data Science (free to audit)

 - Caltech – Learning From Data: A Machine Learning Course

 - MIT – Introduction to Computer Science and Programming in Python